cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Border_Gateway_Protocol_-_BGP.md

 ### Troubleshoot Link-local Addresses

-To verify that
-`frr`<span id="src-8362926_indexterm-596431ACB071D81D96777910A07D1A78">
-learned the neighboring </span>link-local IPv6 address via the IPv6
-neighbor discovery router advertisements on a given interface, run the `show interface <if-name>` command.
+To verify that `frr` learned the neighboring link-local IPv6 address via the IPv6 neighbor discovery router advertisements on a given interface, run the `show interface <if-name>` command.
 If `ipv6 nd suppress-ra` is not enabled on both ends of the interface, then `Neighbor address(s):` has the other end's link-local address.
 That is the address that BGP uses when BGP is enabled on that interface.

 {{%notice note%}}